 Psychology is the study of the human mind and behaviour.
 It is a scientific subject that uses empirical methods to collect and analyse data.
 It is available to study at Wath Comprehensive School at KS4 and KS5.
-Psychology is part of the Social Science Faculty.
+Psychology is part of the Religion and Social Science Faculty.
 The Faculty hopes to inspire a love of inquiry and critical thinking as well as an understanding of the different approaches to studying human behaviours.

-Students averagely receive two and a half lessons a week during their three years of KS4.
-Sixth form students receive six lessons a week dedicated to the subject.
+Students at KS4 receive two lessons a week during years 9-11 whilst sixth form students receive five lessons a week dedicated to the subject.